samuelmacdg/kh-av-helper/README.md

 Access the script settings, set songs, set time, and other things by going to *Tools > Scripts > kh-av-helper.py*

 # Bugs
--When closing OBS, a message appears that "OBS has crashed".
+- When closing OBS, a message appears that "OBS has crashed".
--You can file a bug report on the Issue tab if you found any bug or has any suggestion.
+- You can file a bug report on the Issue tab if you found any bug or has any suggestion.
+- Feel free to help me squash the bugs by forking this repository and sending pull requests